ratt-ru/codex-africanus/docs/experimental.rst

         :param a2: Antenna2 index.
         :param c: Channel index.

+        :rtype: scalar or a tuple
-        :rtype: a scalar or a tuple of two scalars or a tuple of four scalars.
+        :returns: a scalar or a tuple of two scalars or a tuple of four scalars.

         .. warning::